ishanbhavsar3/icseJava/README.md

 [ click here to see how to run the files in Windows  ](https://www.youtube.com/watch?v=zBF1M8dTftk)

-***Before executing the programs, please check if the String argument of java.lang class is present in the main() method else it will will not run. ***
+***Before executing the programs, please check if the String argument of java.lang class is present in the main() method else it will will not run***

 ##  BlueJ (as prescribed in the syllabus)